mu745511/mu745511/README.md

 - 🔭 I’m currently working as a Machine Learning Engineer at <a href="https://www.deepedge.ai/">DeepEdge AI</a>.
 - 🌱 I’m currently sharpening my skills in the field of Computer Vision.
-- 🥅 2022 Goals: Contributing more in the field of NLP and CV, creating SOTA Object detection Models and deploy them in edge devices.
+- 🥅 2022 Goals: Contributing more in the field of NLP and CV, creating SOTA Object detection Models and deploy them on edge devices.

 <!---## Spotify Playing 🎧